six-two/mkdocs-knowledge-base-guide/README.md

 This guide aims to show you how to publish your knowledge base with MkDocs.
 It mainly describes my setup, so it focuses on extensions I personally use or created for my knowledge base.

+You can read the guide at <https://mkdocs-knowledge-base-guide.six-two.dev/> or you can clone this repository and serve it with mkdocs.

 ## MkDocs advantages

 - Actively developed